Information and Call for Proposals

 Scholars Symposium is an annual event devoted to showcasing outstanding undergraduate research and creative endeavors at UCM.
 All UCM students are invited to submit an abstract for possible presentation at the Symposium.
 Students are encouraged to submit "in process" research/creative work as well as finished projects.

 All abstracts must be 250 words or less.
 Abstracts will be evaluated by faculty members of The Honors College Advisory Committee.
-Deadline for the submission of abstracts is 8:00 a.m. on February 24, 2014.
+Deadline for the submission of abstracts has been extended to 8:00 a.m. on March 3, 2014.
 Decisions regarding submissions will be made in early March.

 In addition to having the experience of presenting at the Scholars Symposium, students will receive a certificate of participation and have their abstracts published on the Undergraduate Research website.